|Wake-up and Preparations for EVA-2||Climbing Cone Ridge|

 131:50:14 Haise: Roger, Al. (Pause)

-[Weird is the oddly-shaped crater that fills the map square ( 0.6 Mb ) bounded by the CR, CS, 72, and 73 grid lines.
-Post-mission analysis of the photographs indicate that they will do Station A at about CS.4/68.7, about 200 meters west and a little north of Weird.
+[As can be seen in various panels within the A-B segment of the traverse map, Weird is a distinctive cluster of at least three overlapping craters that fills the traverse map square ( 0.6 Mb ) bounded by the CR, CS, 72, and 73 grid lines.
+As can be seen most clearly in GoneToPlaid's deconvolved version of LROC image M127049821, the largest and probably the oldest of the three craters that make up the Weird cluster is on the north, a second crater that may be younger than the northern crater forms the southwest portion of the cluster, and the third crater, which is by far the youngest and freshest component of Weird is on the southeast.
+The fresh component is labeled as 1202 in the Post-mission analysis of the photographs indicate that they will do Station A at about CS.3/68.6, about 200 meters west and a little north of Weird.
 See, also, the 2009 revision.The eastern slope of the valley they are traversing may be the relatively dark, 100-meter-wide swath (light in the August 2009 LROC image) that runs SSW to NNE through CS.0/68.0.
 The eastern slope would be relatively dark in the Lunar Orbiter photos, which were taken with the Sun low in the east, because it slopes away from the Sun.
 The crest of the eastern ridge passes through about CS.0/69.0, with the relatively light, 50-meter-wide band east of there being the sun-facing, western wall of the next valley.]131:50:21 Shepard: There seem to be quite a few large rocks as we progress along here.
 I see rocks of up to 2 or 3 feet in size, and one would fairly easily postulate these came directly from Cone Crater.
 Of course, we'll get samples of these a little further along.

 [Ed is probably stopping every once in a while to check his bearings, while Al goes ahead with the MET.]131:51:11 Shepard: Okay.
 (Garbled) fairly subdued craters now.